increase conversions on your website

 Add a Compelling Value Proposition

-If visitors don’t understand why your product or service is better than the competition, they won’t convert.
-A weak or unclear value proposition makes it easy for them to leave without taking action.
+If visitors do not understand why your product or service beats the competition, they will not convert.
+A weak or unclear value proposition makes it easy for them to leave.

-Your value proposition should immediately explain the benefits of choosing you.
-Instead of just listing features, highlight the real value users get-whether it’s saving time, reducing costs, or achieving better results.
-A strong, well-placed value proposition convinces visitors that they’re in the right place, increasing conversions.
+Your value proposition should explain, straight away, the benefit of choosing you.
+Instead of listing features, highlight the real value-saving time, reducing costs, or getting better results.
+A strong, well-placed value proposition convinces visitors they are in the right place.

 70